Lupus/rust-staticlib-gen/README.md

 by performing the following steps:

 1. **Dependency Extraction**: Reads an opam file to extract Rust crate dependencies specified via the `x-rust-stubs-crate` metadata field (this involves scanning the transitive dependencies of the provided opam file).

 2. **Generating Build Files**: Using the extracted dependencies, it generates a `dune.inc` file containing rules to produce `Cargo.toml`, `lib.rs`, and `Rust_staticlib.ml`.

 3. **Building Rust Static Library**:
    - The `dune.inc` rules trigger `rust-staticlib-build`, which invokes Cargo to build the Rust static library.
    - `Cargo.toml` and `lib.rs` are used in the Cargo build process to compile the Rust code into static and dynamic libraries.
-   - `rust-staticlib-build` tool parses JSON output from cargo build to know which artifacts it produced, and copies them to current directory, also renaming them to match what OCaml expects for foreign stubs.
+   - The `rust-staticlib-build` tool parses JSON output from the Cargo build to know which artifacts it produced and copies them to the current directory, also renaming them to match what OCaml expects for foreign stubs.
-   - Important note: this whole pipeline relies on cargo detecting original project directory, and effectively escaping dune sandboxing (`_build/default`).
-Cargo is perfectly capable of maintaining incremental builds and hygiene around its build cache, so it does not make much sense to try to squeeze cargo into dune sandbox. `dune.inc` has rules to accurately track all Rust bits in the project, so that cargo is called to rebuild the static library truly incrementally.
+   - Important note: This whole pipeline relies on Cargo detecting the original project directory and effectively escaping dune sandboxing (`_build/default`).
+Cargo is perfectly capable of maintaining incremental builds and hygiene around its build cache, so it does not make much sense to try to squeeze Cargo into dune sandbox. `dune.inc` has rules to accurately track all Rust bits in the project, so that Cargo is called to rebuild the static library truly incrementally.
-   - Important note #2: cargo is run with `--offline` flag, so one has to ensure that `cargo fetch` was called somewhere in the CI pipeline, or by hand before building the project locally.
-Offline mode is required to successfully build under opam sandbox, where no network access is present.
+   - Important note #2: Cargo is run with the `--offline` flag, so one has to ensure that `cargo fetch` was called somewhere in the CI pipeline, or by hand before building the project locally.
+Offline mode is required to successfully build under the opam sandbox, where no network access is present.
 If calling `cargo fetch` is not feasible, one can use `cargo vendor` to bundle all Rust dependencies right into the source tree, making it self-contained and 100% offline compatible.

 4. **Linking and Integration**:
    - The resulting Rust static library is linked into an OCaml library (`xxx_stubs`).
    - This OCaml library provides the `Rust_staticlib` module and implements the virtual library `rust-staticlib`.
-   - The `xxx_stubs` library is then linked into final executable, bringing all the (transitive) Rust dependencies required for successful linking.
+   - The `xxx_stubs` library is then linked into the final executable, bringing all the (transitive) Rust dependencies required for successful linking.
 You should not use `xxx_stubs` outside of your project.
-The generated rules do not assign any public name to this library, so dune should prevent you from depending on this library in your public libraries - those should depend on virtual library `rust-staticlib` if they need Rust bindings to be present, or depend on some other library, which itself depends on `rust-staticlib`.
+The generated rules do not assign any public name to this library, so dune should prevent you from depending on this library in your public libraries - those should depend on the virtual library `rust-staticlib` if they need Rust bindings to be present, or depend on some other library, which itself depends on `rust-staticlib`.

 **Diagram illustrating the build process:**